When a healthy liver takes a beating

 Liver, heal thyself

 My husband mended over time and soon was able to resume some of his normal activities.
 He is so active by nature, that I had to practically tie him down to get him to rest and allow his body to heal itself.

 It is my hope that some of the things he learned about ways to keep a healthy liver will continue to be applied long after he is back on his bicycle, risking life and limb--or should I say life and liver—for the sheer joy of the sport.

-Please keep this healthy liver info in mind and be healthy with my warmest regards,
+Please keep this healthy liver information in mind and be healthy with my warmest regards,